nature-of-code/noc-syllabus-S23/module03-osc/README.md

 ### Fourier Series and Transforms

 - 🎥 [But what is the Fourier Transform?
 A visual introduction](https://youtu.be/spUNpyF58BY) by 3Blue1Brown - 20 min
+- 🎥 [But what is the Fourier series?](https://youtu.be/r6sGWTCMz2k) by 3Blue1Brown - 24 min
 - 🚂 [Fourier Series p5.js](https://thecodingtrain.com/challenges/125-fourier-series) - 28 min
 - 🚂 [Fourier Transform: Drawing with Epicycles](https://thecodingtrain.com/challenges/130-drawing-with-fourier-transform-and-epicycles) - 3 parts, 1 hour, 30 minutes